Secure-Instruct: An Automated Pipeline for Synthesizing Instruction-Tuning Datasets Using LLMs for Secure Code Generation: The Methodology of

-After verification of the 1,560 snippets by static analyzers, 475 code snippets were confirmed to be truly vulnerable.
+After verification of the 1,560 snippets by static analyzers, 475 were confirmed to be truly vulnerable.
 These verified snippets then served as input seeds for the LLMs to generate five fixes for each snippet.
 Finally, static analyzers are used again to verify whether the generated fixes were valid.
-In the end, \toolpair{} collected 856 pairs of vulnerable code and their corresponding fixed code, which cover 25 CWEs in 6 programming languages, i.e., 39 CWE-language pairs.
+After generating the dataset through our pipeline and verifying it using static analyzers, we performed a de-duplication step to eliminate potential overlaps with evaluation benchmarks.
+This ensures that our evaluation remains fair and unbiased.
+The details of this de-duplication process are described in Section~\ref{sec:evaluation}.
+In the end, \toolpair{} produced 856 verified (vulnerable, fixed) pairs across 25 CWEs and 6 languages, covering 39 CWE-language combinations.

 \pa{\toolsecure}. \toolpair{}'s double verification process results in many LLM-generated code snippets being filtered out, e.g., LLMs may fail to generate vulnerable code or fix vulnerable code in many cases, leading to a limited set of secure code snippets.
 To source an even larger set of secure code snippets, we propose an alternative approach, \toolsecure.
 Instead of generating vulnerable code and then repairing it, we directly instruct LLMs to produce secure code using CWE documents as prompts.
 For each CWE-language pair, we generate 100 secure code snippets that pass verification by both CodeQL and SonarQube, ensuring they do not contain vulnerabilities.
+Similarly, we performed a de-duplication step to make sure that all generated code snippets are not duplicated with evaluation benchmarks.